gaia-platform/GaiaPlatform/production/sdk/readme.md

 CMake is the officially supported method for building Gaia applications.
 In addition, the Gaia SDK uses CMake to automate code generation from DDL and ruleset files.

-To install CMake run the following command:
+To install CMake, run the following command:

 `sudo apt-get install cmake`